 OVER(

-partition BY group_importance
+BY group_importance

-ORDER BY row_num DESC) row_num_concats
+BY row_num DESC) row_num_concats

 FROM concatenations),